cylc/cylc-doc/src/user-guide/writing-suites/runtime.rst

 For this to work:

-- Non-interactive ssh is required from the platform running the workflow to the remote platform's hosts.
+- Non-interactive ssh is required from the :term:`scheduler` host to the remote platform's hosts.
 - Cylc must be installed on the hosts of the destination platform.